-Notice of Cancellation Universal Te Universal Technical Institute - 5151 Rege Universal Technical Institute - 721 Lockha Universal Technical Institute - 301 West H ent Boulevard, Irving, TX aven Drive, Houston, TX I,, do hereby notify Univ versal Technical Institute a t the address (Student's Printed Name) above of my intent to cancel my Enrollment Agreement dated the of , 20 I am initiating this written Notice of Cancellation within the 72-hour c cancellation period that exp oires on the of, 20 as stated in th ne Refund and Cancellation Policy.
-A full refund will be made to any student who cancels the Enrollment the third day excluding Saturdays, Sundays and legal holidays) after the refund will also be made to any student who cancels enrollment within days, except that the school may retain not more than \$100 in any addrextra expense that are necessary for the portion of the program attern Agreement.
-A full refund will also be made to any student who cancels their enrollment within their days. the Enrollment Agreement in the student's first three s Iministrative fees charged, nded and stated separately is signed.
-A full scheduled class as well as items of on the Enrollment the third day excluding Saturdays, Sundays and legal holidays) following a tour and d inspection of the school.
+Notice of Cancellation Universal T - Universal Technical Institute - 5151 Rege - Universal Technical Institute - 721 Lockh - Universal Technical Institute - 301 West H echnical Institute ent Boulevard, Irving, TX aven Drive, Houston, TX Howard Lane, Austin, TX l, , do hereby notify Uni checked versal Technical Institute at the address (Student's Printed Name) above of my intent to cancel my Enrollment Agreement dated the of , 20 I am initiating this written Notice of Cancellation within the 72-hour o cancellation period that expir es on the of, 20 as stated in the he Refund and Cancellation F Policy.
+A full refund will be made to any student who cancels the Enrollment the third day excluding Saturdays, Sundays and legal holidays) after refund will also be made to any student who cancels enrollment with days, except that the school may retain not more than \$100 in any ac extra expense that are necessary for the portion of the program atter Agreement.
+Agreement within 72 hours the Enrollment Agreement is in the student's first three sc Iministrative fees charged, a nded and stated separately o (until midnight of signed.
+A full heduled class s well as items of n the Enrollment A full refund will also be made to any student who cancels their enro the third day llment within three (3) days ( until midnight of excluding Saturdays, Sundays and legal holidays) following a tour an d inspection of the school.
 Student's Signature Date Student's Printed Name Date Student's Social Security No -